nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - Verify tasks.json exists: `cat backend/data/tasks.json`
 - Check backend logs for file I/O errors: `docker compose logs backend`

+### Delete All button not appearing
+- Verify at least one task exists in the list
+- Check browser console for JavaScript errors
+- Verify props are passed correctly to TaskList component
+- Ensure deleteAllTasks function is defined in App component

+### Confirmation dialog not showing
+- Check that window.confirm is not blocked by browser
+- Verify global.confirm is not undefined (in tests)
+- Ensure deleteAllTasks function calls window.confirm before API call

 ### CORS errors
 - Verify backend CORS is configured for `http://localhost:3000`
 - Check that frontend is accessing correct API URL via VITE_API_URL